Indiana coach Tom Allen just keeps adapting on the fly.

 Somehow, the Hoosiers overcame the losses and found themselves back in bowl contention.

 This summer’s changes present a potentially more challenging obstacle.

 Just a week ago, it seemed the running game would revolve around Ellison and a deep backfield that included sophomore Cole Gest, senior Mike Majette, redshirt senior Ricky Brookins and Stevie Scott, a 236-pound true freshman who missed all but three games of his senior season because of an injury.

-Since losing Ellison, who rushed for 704 yards, six touchdowns and was twice named the Big Ten’s freshman of the week, it appears Allen may be content to go with a backfield by committee.
+Since losing Ellison, who rushed for 704 yards and six touchdowns and was twice named the Big Ten’s freshman of the week, it appears Allen may be content to go with a backfield by committee.
 It’s also unclear when, or if, Ellison might return.

-“That’s totally out of my hands,” Allen sad.
+“That’s totally out of my hands,” Allen said.
 “I have no comment.”

 Allen, however, has more answers about what’s going on with his quarterbacks.